A LIST OF KNOWN MUSIC ROLLS

 Matthew O. Caulfield

-The short list that follows describes all known Wurlitzer style 180 rolls.
-No company literature survives that lists any 180 rolls; therefore roll contents are known only from auditioning the rolls that still exist.
-All the rolls described here accompany the one Wurlitzer style 180 band organ still playing the 180 roll.
-Extra copies of each roll are also held by Jim Wells of Fairfax, Va., who owned the organ for a number of years, until it was sold to Jasper Sanfilippo, in Barrington Hills, Ill.
+The short list that follows describes all known Wurlitzer Style 180 rolls.
+No company literature survives that lists any Style 180 rolls; therefore roll contents are known only from auditioning the rolls that still exist.
+All the rolls described here accompany the one Wurlitzer Style 180 band organ still playing the Style 180 roll.
+Extra copies of each roll were also held by the late Jim Wells of Fairfax, Va., who owned the organ for a number of years, until it was sold to Jasper Sanfilippo, in Barrington Hills, Ill.
 Additionally I have recorded each of the rolls listed here except roll 15050.

 ROLL NUMBER 150-- (ca. 15010)